vgurianov/uml-sp/docs/annotations.md

 # About UML2 SP
 A simulation include next steps:
-1. define goals modeling and requirements to simulator
+1. define goals of modeling and requirements to simulator
 2. conceptual modeling
 3. formal describe
 4. programming